Impact of parity violation on quantum entanglement and Bell nonlocality

 We start with a general discussion about QE and BI.
 The spin-1/2 bipartite system density matrix expanded with $|\uparrow \uparrow \rangle, | \uparrow \downarrow\rangle, | \downarrow \uparrow \rangle, | \downarrow \downarrow \rangle$ is given by

 where $\boldsymbol{I}_n$ is an $n\times n$ unit matrix, and $\sigma^{i,j}$ are the Pauli matrices representing the spin directions.
 We use boldface symbols to represent square matrices.
-The size of entanglement can be quantified by concurrence~\cite{Wootters:1997id}
+The size of QE can be quantified by concurrence~\cite{Wootters:1997id}